 How to Check Your Numbers

-Run your site through Stackra or Google PageSpeed Insights to see where you stand on each benchmark.
+Run your site through Google PageSpeed Insights to see where you stand on each benchmark.
 Focus on your homepage first, then your top landing pages.
 If your LCP is over 2.5 seconds, start with image compression and lazy loading.
 If your page weight is over 3MB, audit your images and remove unnecessary scripts.
 If your CLS is above 0.1, make sure all images and ads have defined dimensions.
 Small improvements in each area compound into a meaningfully faster site.